nuancedtire/msra-nightly/lib/prompts/prompt-2.md

 Based on the article content, create 3-4 MCQs that would be appropriate at the end of the article to assess comprehension.
-Include the MCQs in the MDX file, formatted as specified.
+The MCQs will be included in the MDX file, formatted as specified.

 **MCQs:**

    - At the end of the article, include an `<MCQGroup>` component.
-   - Provide 3-4 challenging USMLE-style MCQs.
+   - Provide 3-4 challenging USMLE-style MCQs in the style and depth of the example below.
    - Detailed explanation as feedback if correct, and helpful hints guiding towards the answer without giving way the answer as feedback if incorrect
    - Each question should be an object with the following properties like the example below: